spiral/shopify-starter-kit/README.md

 `theme:download:prod` related to production part.

 #### Start
-Start command will run webpack watcher, themekit deploy watcher and open development store in new browser window.
+Start command will run webpack watcher, Themekit deploy watcher and open development store in new browser window.
 By default, this command runs only for development environment.
 You can modify it own remo after doing clone.

 ```bash